České Budějovice Airport: Modernisation

-The thorough modernization and reconstruction of the airport is currently under way, in several phases, to bring it to a similar standard to other regional airports in the Czech Republic.
-Upon completion, České Budějovice Airport will be suitable for mid-size transportation aircraft, including charter and business flights.
+Thorough modernization and reconstruction of the airport started in 2009, to bring it to a similar standard to other regional airports in the Czech Republic.
 The investor in this project is the owner of the complex, the South Bohemian Region.

-The first phase was completed in June 2015, including the repair of the runway and taxiways, the reinforcement of the runway surface and the addition of new navigatation aids for conventional airplanes.
+The first phase was completed in June 2016, including the repair of the runway and taxiways, the reinforcement of the runway surface and the addition of new navigatation aids for conventional airplanes.
 In addition, an in-house communications, engineering networks and a security center were built.

 Phase II comprises the construction of a new terminal, expanding aircraft stands, improving access roads and car parks for passengers, and providing public lighting.
 Once the terminal building is completed, there will be a certification process, lasting six to twelve months, allowing international traffic.
 The airport will be a fully certified airport for charter, tourist, business, freight and domestic transportation, with aircraft such as the Boeing 737 and Airbus A320 permitted to land.

-Construction of the new terminal started in December 2017, full operation is planned at the end of 2020.
+Construction of the new terminal started in December 2017, full operation was planned for the end of 2020.

+České Budějovice finally received its first commercial service on the second of August 2023, being a charter flight to the Turkish city of Antalya, operated by Smartwings for Cedok tour operator.
+In the days afterwards, flights to Greek islands Heraklion and Rhodes were inaugurated, too.
+As operations succeeded, summer season 2024 will see an expanded offer including two new charter destinations, tunesian city Enfidha and Burgas in Bulgaria.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at České Budějovice Airport:
+The following airlines operate scheduled or charter flights at České Budějovice Airport: